taharushain/Android-Registration-System/README.md

 It could sometimes be a real pain in ass just to develop this system again n again for different projects specially when other APIs are to be incorporated.

 ## Getting Started
+First things first, we need to implement a servide api for our app.

+###Server Side

 ## Screenshots